DoodlesHuman/The-Pi-Eye/README.md

-# The Pi-Eye: An IoT-Enabled OCR and Text-to-Speech Reader for Visually Impaired Students
+# The Pi-Eye: An IoT-Enabled OCR and Text-to-Speech Reader for Visually Impaired

 ## Abstract